Just last week, a colleague mentioned that while he does a lot of study design these days, he no longer does much data analysis.

 All three of these steps require a solid knowledge of how to manage data in your statistical software.
 Each one approaches them a little differently.

 It’s also very important to keep track of and be able to easily redo all your steps.
 Always assume you’ll have to redo something.
-So use (or record) syntax, not menus.
+So use (or record) syntax, not only menus.